-To specify commands (batch files):
+To specify commands (batch files)

-- Select a command to be executed before the backup process starts in the Pre-command field.
+- Select the Use custom commands check box. - Select a command to be executed before the backup process starts in the Pre-command field.
 To create a new command or select a new batch file, click the Edit button. - Select a command to be executed after the backup process ends in the Post-command field.
 To create a new command or select a new batch file, click the Edit button.

-Please do not try to execute interactive commands, i.e. commands that require user input (for example, "pause").
+Please do not try to execute interactive commands, i.e. commands that require user input (for example, pause).
 These are not supported.

-4.2.4.1 Edit user command for backup
+Edit user command for backup